Anal Gland Problems in Dogs - AniForte UK

 Symptoms of problems with anal glands

 There are several signs of problems with anal glands, and they are different depending on the dog.
 One typical sign is if the dog is rubbing his rear end on the floor while “sledding” forward.
-The cause for this strange way of locomotion is the dog trying to get relief from the intense itching sensation.
+The cause for this strange movement is the dog trying to get relief from the intense itching sensation.
 That same itching causes some dogs to bite, lick and gnaw on his buttocks.
 If you’re observing these symptoms in your dog, you should consider care of the anal glands.

 Care of the anal glands